Back to blog

 • Checkout is standard: card, bank payment or payment link.

-• Inventory can be managed manually or inside the platform.
+• Stock can be managed inside the platform or with little manual work.

 • You do not need deep integration with accounting, ERP, PIM or warehouse systems.

-In that situation, custom development is not automatically better.
-The value of a standard platform is speed, predictable setup and a familiar toolset.
+In that situation, custom development is not inherently better.
+The strength of a standard platform is speed, predictable setup cost and a wide set of ready-made tools.

-The first warning sign is usually not technical.
-It is operational.
-Someone exports orders to a spreadsheet every morning.
+The first warning sign is usually operational, not technical.
+Someone exports orders to a spreadsheet every day.
 Someone corrects invoices manually.
-Someone sends a special price by email because the store cannot show the right price to the right client.
+Someone sends a special price by email because the store cannot show the right price to the right customer.
 Someone checks stock in another system before confirming an order.

-At that point the store is no longer automating sales.
-It is creating extra admin work around them.
+At that point, the store is no longer reducing work.
+It is creating extra administration around sales.

-B2B sales are rarely as simple as standard retail.
-One customer may have a private price list, another may need purchasing limits, a third may buy on invoice terms.
-Some products need approval before ordering, some delivery rules depend on region, and some purchases need to pass through several roles.
+Sales to business clients are rarely as simple as sales to individuals.
+One customer may have a private price list, another may need purchasing limits, and a third may buy on invoice terms.
+Some orders need approval, some delivery rules depend on region, and some purchases need to pass through several roles.

-When that logic is built through stacked plugins, the store becomes difficult to maintain.
-In a custom ecommerce build, the catalog, pricing, checkout, orders, invoices and admin panel can follow your actual sales process.
+When that logic is built through many separate plugins, the store becomes difficult to maintain.
+In a custom build, catalogue, pricing, checkout, orders, invoices and admin tools can follow the company's real sales process.

 What Exclose builds

-At Exclose, custom ecommerce projects usually start from 6000€ and go live in 8-12 weeks.
-The scope depends on catalog size, languages, checkout logic, integrations and B2B requirements.
+Exclose custom ecommerce projects usually start from 6000€ and go live in 8-12 weeks.
+The scope depends on catalogue size, languages, checkout logic, integrations and business-client requirements.

-A typical build includes a custom catalog and checkout, payment and shipping integrations, automated invoices or B2B accounts, an admin panel for your team and full ownership of order, inventory and customer data.
+A typical build includes a custom catalogue and buying flow, payment and delivery integrations, automated invoices and business-client terms, an admin panel for the team and full ownership of order, stock and customer data.

-Rufstern is not a classic product catalog.
-It is an ecommerce flow for online reputation and review packages, where customers need to choose a platform, buy a package, submit order details and receive a proper invoice.
-That workflow has to be clear for the buyer and for the team fulfilling the order.
+Rufstern is not a classic product catalogue.
+The customer chooses a platform, buys a package, sends order details and receives a proper invoice.
+That flow needs to be clear for the buyer and for the team fulfilling the order.

-Rentif is a different example: a rental marketplace where listings, bookings, accounts and payments have to work together.
+Rentif is a different example: a rental platform where listings, bookings, accounts and payments need to work together.
 That is not a standard Shopify store.
 It is platform logic.

 Practical recommendation

-If your current Shopify or WooCommerce store works, do not rebuild it just because custom sounds better.
-But if pricing, orders, invoices or integrations are already forcing your team into manual work, it is worth reviewing the workflow.
+If your current Shopify or WooCommerce store works well, do not rebuild it just because custom sounds stronger.
+But if pricing, orders, invoices or integrations already force the team into manual work, it is worth reviewing the sales flow.

-Send us how your current sales process works.
-We will tell you honestly whether a standard platform is still enough or whether a custom ecommerce build would reduce operational work in a meaningful way.
+Send a short note about how your current sales process works.
+We will tell you honestly whether a standard platform is still enough or whether custom ecommerce would reduce operational work in a meaningful way.

 Discuss your ecommerce workflow.

-Tell us about your project — we usually reply within a working day.
+Tell us about your project — we usually reply within two working days.